Skip to content

 However, other features rely explicitely on standard SQL and other constructs that are programming language agnostic.
 The code is in Python but could as well be in Typescript, Rust, Java, C#, ...

 Unless explicitly specified only IFC2X3, IFC4X* are supported.
-IFC5 is still under development.
+IFC5 is still under development and addressed in IFC5.

 Key Functional Features